Animals With Rabies: 10 Animals That Can Contract Rabies

 It is essential to understand which animals are most likely carriers of Rabies and how to stay safe when encountering them.

-It is essential to know which animals are most commonly affected by Rabies and how to stay safe when encountering them.
+Knowing which animals are most commonly affected by Rabies and how to stay safe when encountering them is essential.

 This post will explore the top five animals with Rabies and advise on how to stay safe around them.